barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 the read write bit.

 ## Test our ID reader
-In order to test this small program we got to flash it on to our microcontroller and afterwards attach a debugger to it somehow so we can read out the value of our buffer variable and thus check wether we got the expected value from our chip.
+In order to test this small program we have to flash it onto our microcontroller and afterwards attach a debugger to it somehow so we can read out the value of our buffer variable and thus check wether we got the expected value from our chip.